 Aromatherapy and Anosmia (Loss of the Sense of Smell)

-When safely and sensibly practiced, holistic aromatherapy can benefit those with anosmia because essential oils offer an array of therapeutic benefits that span well beyond the capability of perceiving their aromas.
+When safely and sensibly practiced, certain aspects of holistic aromatherapy may benefit those with anosmia because some essential oils and their constituents offer an array of therapeutic benefits that span well beyond the capability of perceiving their aromas.
+Anyone with anosmia should discuss this in person directly with their doctor before using essential oils.
+This article is intended to provide basic, general information.

 Essential oils are comprised of an array of naturally occurring constituents like esters, oxides, alcohols, phenols and aldehydes.
 Without giving you a full lesson in chemistry, let's use Roman Chamomile Essential Oil and Lavender Essential Oil as quick examples.
 Lavender Essential Oil contains 40% linalyl acetate and Roman Chamomile Essential Oil contains 35% isobutyl angelate.
 [E. Joy Bowles, The Chemistry of Aromatherapeutic Oils (NSW, Australia: Allen & Unwin, 2003), 192-195.]
 Both linalyl acetate and isobutly angelate are esters.
 Esters are noted for their anti-inflammatory and sedative properties.
 You may haven noticed that both oils are common ingredients in recipes intended for relaxation and insomnia.
 Some essential oils, by way of the natural chemical constituents they contain, are naturally anti-bacterial or antiviral.
 All essential oils possess their own unique combination of constituents that make particular oils naturally well suited for one application or another.